Welcome to Perth Zoo

 We know the WA community cares about Permai and Putra Mas as much as we do.
 While we will miss them, we know this is best for their welfare.

-Our animal experts have been meticulously searching for a place that can provide opportunity for the proper herd structure needed and plenty of room to roam.
+Our animal experts meticulously searched for a place that can provide opportunity for the proper herd structure needed and plenty of room to roam - we know Monarto Safari Park will give them just that.

 Creating a new herd in South Australia supports the long-term sustainability of the regional elephant conservation program.